How to Check Graphics Card Details on Windows 11

 4. Click Display adapter properties for Display 1.

-This window shows your adapter type and dedicated video memory.
+This window will show your adapter type and dedicated video memory.

 Pro Tip: Quick Search